Accord & Satisfaction, Restrictive Endorsement - What's the difference?

 The creditor could use that defense claiming that technically nobody saw your agreement because they only process payments at that location.
 A physical location with a person's name (manager, supervisor etc.) would be ideal.

 It's also a good idea to check the contract you signed with the creditor.
 Some of them have it disclosed in it that they do not honor restrictive endorsements.
 In that situation you would need to have their approval of your settlement/payment in writing before issuing payment.

-Some states allow a creditor to cross out the RE and cash it "under protest" so you need to tread carefully when dealing with these types of settlements.
+Some states allow a creditor to cross out the restrictive endorsement and cash it "under protest" so you need to tread carefully when dealing with these types of settlements.
 It's very practical to get dialogue going with the creditor before hand to ensure success.